SkafteNicki/dtu_mlops/s1_development_environment/editor.md

     * Select some code and right click, choosing to run in a interactive window (where you can interact with the results like in a jupyter notebook)

-That's, the basic of using VScode.
-We recommend highly that you revisit [this tutorial](https://code.visualstudio.com/docs/python/python-tutorial) during the course when we get to topics such as debugging and version control which VScode can help with.
+That's, the basic of using VS code.
+We recommend highly that you revisit [this tutorial](https://code.visualstudio.com/docs/python/python-tutorial) during the course when we get to topics such as debugging and version control which VS code can help with.

 ## A note on jupyter notebooks in production environments